top of page

 Understanding GABA and Glutamine in Relation to ADHD

 GABA (gamma-aminobutyric acid) is a neurotransmitter that plays a crucial role in regulating brain activity.
 It functions as an inhibitory neurotransmitter, meaning it helps to calm neuronal excitability.
 In the context of ADHD (Attention Deficit Hyperactivity Disorder), GABA is believed to help improve focus and reduce impulsivity and hyperactivity.
 Low levels of GABA may contribute to the symptoms associated with ADHD, as the brain may struggle to regulate attention and behaviour effectively.
+Supplement with GABA along with Magnesium, B6, Taurine and L-Theanine (also found in tea) which are precursors.

 To support GABA levels and manage glutamine, the following dietary recommendations are advisable: